-Negotiating Race Relations in France as a Black Teacher
+Negotiating Race Relations in France

 As a Liberian-American ESL teaching assistant in Valence, negotiating the everyday reality of race relations in France in my second language can be fraught with confusion and nuance.

 “You look so colorful today!
 You’re a femme coloré.”
 A male coworker said to me one day.

 Immediately, another of my coworkers began to laugh.
 “She’s a ‘colored woman’ is she?” she said, chuckling.